If you are looking for a Japanese kabocha recipe, try these easy kabocha squash cookies. It's so crunchy and tasty, you can't stop eating it!

 - Pumpkin seeds for topping

-- Place a silicon mat to make cookies more crispy.
+- Place a silicone mat to make cookies more crispy.

 - You can also boil or microwave kabocha instead of steaming.